SuperOfficeDocs/superoffice-docs/user-guide/en/document/in-service/delete.md

 2. Go to the folder where the document is located.
 3. Click the document name to go to the **Document properties** screen.
 4. Click the **Delete** button at the bottom of the screen.
-5. Click **OK** when you are asked if you want to delete the document.
+5. Click **OK** to confirm.
 The document is removed from SuperOffice Service.